Attorney Vows To Investigate After Viral Video Appears To Show Sesame Place Character Ignore 2 Young Black Girls

 Brown’s daughter was not at the press conference Wednesday, explaining her daughter is in isolation because of the incident.

 Sesame Place’s statement also promised additional diversity training for staff.
 Eyewitness News reached out to park officials Wednesday for their response to the family’s press conference.
-We have yet to hear back.MORE NEWS: 'It's Like A Bomb': Car Crashes Into Nail Salon On East Woodland Avenue In Springfield, Delaware County
+We have yet to hear back.MORE NEWS: Philadelphia Weather: Multi-Day Heatwave To Grip Region With Dangerous Heat And Humidity